LLNL/lbann/docs/layers/miscellaneous_layers.rst

 Covariance
 ----------------------------------------

-Covariance between entries of two tensors
+The :python:`Covariance` layer computes the covarience between entries of two tensors.

 Arguments: